 - Confusion: Sudden onset of confusion can be a symptom of stroke.

 - Sudden vision problems: Trouble seeing in one or both eyes could indicate a stroke near the vision center of the brain.

-Of all neurological diseases, stroke is the most preventable.
+Although stroke is commonly seen in the US, up to 80% of strokes are preventable.
 By adopting a healthier lifestyle, many major risk factors for stroke can be effectively managed.

 Major risk factors of stroke include:

 - Heart disease

 - Heavy alcohol use